milochen0418/dexon-dapp-test-project/README.md

 # dexon-dapp-test-project
 DEXON Test Project
 node version v.10.13.0
 my npm version is 6.4.1

 When project is clone from git
 $ cp ./secret.js.sample ./secret.js
 $ vim ./secret.js
 and set variables in ./secret.js

 # Easy Usgae
 $ npm run reboot

-Then open browser to your address with 8080 port. then you can start to use it
+And just open browser to your address with 8080 port. then you can start to use it

+The following is just another detail...

 # clean built files
 $ npm run clean